Squid-Workshop/Minecraft-Datapacks-Project/CONTRIBUTING.md

 	*	**clean.mcfunction**: This function is responsible for cleaning up the scoreboards and tags, and other things this datapack created on setup and during the game.
 ### App Functions
 *	**"function app:..."** is where you put all the functions that allows user to interact with this datapack, including settings, unistall, get items etc.
-*	Only one functions is required here:
+*	Only one function is required here:
 	* **app:unload/packName.mcfunction**: user call this function to clean up all the scoreboards, tags and other stuff this datapack ever created, and the datapack should disable itself here.